hashgraph/hedera-services/docs/fees/custom-fees-characterization.md

 # Characterization of HIP-18 fee charging

-In this document we give five case studies of `CryptoTransfer`s that involve a HTS token with a custom fee schedule.
+In this document we present five case studies of `CryptoTransfer`s that involve a HTS token with a custom fee schedule.
 We use the `TransactionRecord`s of these transfers to characterize how Services charges custom fees as defined in HIP-18.